List of futures exchanges

 This is a list of notable futures exchanges.
 Those stock exchanges that also offer trading in futures contracts besides trading in securities are listed both here and the list of stock exchanges.

+Major derivatives exchanges

+Below is a ranking of major exchange groups that offer exchange-traded derivatives (ETD), according to "Trends in ETD Trading Annual Review – 2023" published by the Futures Industry Association (FIA) on 31 January 2024.